bujiio/buji-pac4j/README.md

 /callback = callbackFilter
 ```

-The `callbackFilter` component is already available using the `Pac4jIniEnvironment`.
+The `callbackFilter` component is available by default (if using the `shiro-servlet-plugin` dependency which automatically loads the `Pac4jIniEnvironment`).

 ---